History OF CRRC

 - To support research into energy related radiative properties of roofing surfaces, including durability of those properties.

 - To provide education and objective support to parties interested in understanding and comparing various roofing options.

 By pursuing this mission, the CRRC will become the recognized informational resource for reducing the urban heat island effect, increasing building energy efficiency, improving occupant comfort, and mitigating the global climate effects of greenhouse gas emissions.

 Product Rating Program

-At the core of the CRRC is its Product Rating Program, in which roofing manufacturers can label various roof surface products with radiative property values rated under a strict program administered by the CRRC.
+At the core of the CRRC is its Product Rating Program, a fee-for-service program which provides financial support for CRRC operations, in which roofing manufacturers can label various roof surface products with radiative property values rated under a strict program administered by the CRRC.
 Code bodies, architects, building owners and specifiers can rely on the rating information provided in the CRRC Rated Products Directory.
 For further information, please see the Product Rating Program page.